di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 ```
 cd baselines; python3 baseline_task2.py
 ```
-If you score the baseline on the training set (uncomment lines 5-6 in baseline_task2.py), you should get F1=0.038112 the following output
+If you score the baseline on the training set (uncomment lines 5-6 in baseline_task2.py), you should get a F1 score of 0.038112
 ```
 python3 task-2-semeval21_scorer.py -s ../../baselines/baseline-output-task2-train.txt -r ../../data/training_set_task2.txt -p ../../techniques_list_task1-2.txt
 ...